segmentio/segment-docs/src/unify/identity-resolution/identity-resolution-onboarding.md

   - "/personas/identity-resolution/identity-resolution-onboarding"
 ---

 Identity Resolution unifies user identifiers (like email addresses, device IDs, or custom IDs) from multiple sources into a single, accurate user profile.
-This ensures consistent user recognition and targeting across channels.

-Accurate Identity Resolution prevents data fragmentation and ensures a reliable identity graph, which is critical for delivering personalized experiences and gaining actionable insights.
+This process prevents data fragmentation and ensures your ability to deliver personalized experiences and actionable insights.

 This page explains: